 We’ve always used the prefabricated shower niche inserts from the brand, Tile Redi.
 We know that you can definitely DIY the framing out of the shower niche, but these are designed so that this water doesn’t sit on the shelf.

-The bottom of the shelves are slightly angeled so the water falls out nicely, rather than puddling and causing problems later.
+The bottoms of the shelves are slightly angled so the water spills out nicely, rather than puddling and causing problems later.

-The inserts generally come 16” wide so they fit directly between your wall studs, which are spaced out 16 on center.
+The shower niche inserts generally come 16” wide so they fit directly between your wall studs, which are spaced out 16 on center.